learn-co-students/intro-to-capybara-online-web-pt-051319/README.md

 ## Testing our Application

-Now that our test suite is setup to use Capybara, let's start writing some tests for our application. **All of the code we will review below is already present in this repo.
-You can fork and clone this repo to take a closer look, or you can rebuild this simple app on your own as we review it together, below.**
+Now that our test suite is setup to use Capybara, let's start writing some tests for our application.

 ### `GET '/'`